genotrance/px/README.txt

 Running the source directly requires Python and all dependencies installed.

 Once downloaded, extract to a folder of choice and use the --save and --install commands as documented below.

 Configuration

 Px requires only one piece of information in order to function - the server name and port of the NTLM proxy server.
 This needs to be configured in px.ini.
+If not specified, Px will check Internet Options for any proxy definitions and use them.
 Without this, Px will not work and exit immediately.

 The noproxy capability allows Px to connect to hosts in the configured subnets directly, bypassing the NTLM proxy altogether.
 This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the NTLM proxy.
 If noproxy is defined, the NTLM proxy is optional - this allows Px to run as a regular proxy full time if required.

-There are a few other settings to tweak in the INI file but most are self-explanatory.
+There are a few other settings to tweak in the INI file but most are obvious.
 All settings can be specified on the command line for convenience.
 The INI file can also be created or updated from the command line using --save.

 The binary distribution of Px runs in the background once started and can be quit by running "px --quit".
 When run directly using Python, use CTRL-C to quit.

 Px can also be setup to automatically run on startup with the --install flag.
 This is done by adding an entry into the Window registry which can be removed with --uninstall.

 Usage